Hi friends,

 Dear Pratiti,

 Please listen to what Ben is saying.
 I agree 100% with him.
-Its not about ice breaking games or games.
-Its about what kind of systems and processes do you have.
-We are trying to take a shot at it in Srijan Technologies by creating a different kind of work environment and culture.
+It's not about ice-breaking games or activities.
+It's about the kind of systems and processes you have in place.
+We are making an effort at Srijan Technologies to create a distinct work environment and culture.

 Rajneesh